 According to this website, certain conditions like obesity, diabetes, eczema, hypothyroidism, Sjögren’s syndrome, juvenile plantar dermatosis can contribute to dry cracked heels.

 Studies examining the use of glycolic acid in human pregnancy have not been conducted; however, using topical glycolic acid during pregnancy should not be of concern, as only a minimal amount is expected to be absorbed systemically.

-I have used glycolic acid solution during my pregnancy for my heels.
+I have used glycolic acid solution during my pregnancy for my heels, but sparingly.
 I make sure to use products that are 10% strength and under only.
 Using this routine is a great remedy for dry feet during pregnancy too!

 Using Glycolic Acid To Treat Dry, Cracked Heels

 I hope you enjoyed learning more about my favorite way to get soft heels fast.
 Glycolic acid seems unusual to put on your heels, but when you look at lots of expensive foot creams and kits you’ll find that this ingredient is what they use.